PSN Summit: The role of governance in innovation.

 Facilitating innovation and improvement.

-At Promapp, we believe governance plays a huge role in innovation.
+At Nintex Promapp, we believe governance plays a huge role in innovation.
 And clearly we’re a little biased, but we also believe that process management software, when used effectively, can provide organisations with a framework to help simplify governance and facilitate innovation – it means siloed teams are accessing the same information and systems, and it lets people access and improve their day to day work processes.
 It’s about enabling people – not just senior management, but frontline staff – to improve processes, improve service, and improve efficiency.
 In the public sector, it’s that kind of gradual, never-ending innovation that makes a real difference.